manzurola/vi-home-assignment/backend/marvel-service/DATA_SCRAPER.md

 - The scraping process can take several minutes depending on the number of movies
 - Each movie requires 2 API calls to TMDB (details + credits)
-- Rate limiting is handled by the tmdb-ts library
 - Failed movies are logged and included in the response errors array